Barrel-aged beer: History

 Lambics have been brewed in Belgium's Zenne Valley and Pajottenland since the 13th century.
 There were at least 300 lambic makers in the region in 1900, both in Brussels and in the countryside.
 Timmermans is one of the oldest existing breweries, dating back to 1702, and the production of the blended lambic derivative gueuze is believed to have started in the same year.

 Eugene Rodenbach started brewing Flanders red ale in the 19th century, after learning how to "ripen" beer in oak barrels in England.
 Rodenbach Classic contains a blend of young beer with beer matured on oak for two years, whereas Rodenbach Vintage consists entirely of beer that has matured for two years in one selected foeder.
 Another Belgian sour beer style, Oud bruin is not typically barrel-aged, although there are some examples from both Belgium and North America.

 In the German town of Bamberg, smoked beer or Rauchbier has been tapped directly from oakwood casks at the Schlenkerla tavern since the 15th century.

-Greene King's Strong Suffolk Ale is an example of an 18th century "country beer".
+Greene King's Strong Suffolk Ale is an example of an 18th-century "country beer".
 It is blended from Old 5X, which is aged for two years in oak tuns.
 Large oak vats were once the norm for fermentation and storage of beer in England, a fact made notorious when one of these burst in London in 1814, killing eight people.

 In the United States, the historic Ballantine Brewery aged their beer in wooden vats for up to a year.
 They were originally made of oak, and later of cypress wood.
 20th century beer writer Michael Jackson characterised Ballantine IPA as "wonderfully distinctive, an outstanding American ale unique in its fidelity to the East Coast tradition of Colonial ales."

 In the era of craft beer, some breweries produce exclusively barrel-aged beers, notably Belgian lambic producer Cantillon, and sour beer company The Rare Barrel.
 Others also specialise in barrel-ageing particular beer styles, such as Põhjala which has a focus on Baltic porters and Jester King with its Méthode Traditionnelle.
 International craft brewer, Mikkeller operates a custom barrel-ageing facility at an old shipyard in Copenhagen, Denmark.

 In 2016, Craft Beer and Brewing wrote that "barrel-aged beers are so trendy that nearly every taphouse and beer store has a section of them.
 Food and Wine wrote in 2018: "A process that was once niche has become not just mainstream, but ubiquitous."
+In 2023 the Boston Globe reported that demand for barrel-aged beers had dropped, and they were becoming much harder to come by.